"You can't go back and change the beginning, but you can start where you are and change the ending"

 It aims to give families a genuine choice about the age at which they allow their child to have a smartphone.
 Through collective action - in the form of signing a voluntary pledge - parents can be reassured that their child will no longer be ‘the odd one out’ if they don’t have a smartphone.

-In Spring 2024, the school became aware of the growing concerns with smartphones and of the national movement 'Smartphone Free Childhood'.
-Mr Law invited parents with children at Milldown to begin discussing smartphone use at school and how to help support out children and families with this growing issue.
+In December 2025 the DSAT schools in Blandford decided to take action to address the growing concerns with smartphones.
+Heaadteachers from all the schools invited parents to begin discussing smartphone use at school and how to help support children and families with this growing issue.

-A survey was conducted shortly afterwards which indicated an overwhelming level of support amongst the school community to change the status quo around smartphone use.
+A survey was conducted which indicated an overwhelming level of support amongst the school community to change the status quo around smartphone use.

 Are smartphones really so bad?

-The body of evidence linking smartphone (and social media) use amongst children with poorer mental health grows by the day.
+The body of evidence linking smartphone (and social media) use among children with poorer mental health grows by the day.
 This short video summarises many of the concerns:

 Watch time:11:24 minutes 9 in 10 children are given a smartphone by the age of eleven.
 How is unlimited internet and/or social media access affecting our children's sense of well-being?
 Current research suggests that the messages they receive during these formative years can shape our children's beliefs about themselves and the world around them - sometimes adversely affecting their mental health.